Artificial Cervical Disk Replacement

 Risks and Complications of Artificial Cervical Disk Replacement

-As with any surgery, artificial cervical Disk replacement may be associated with certain complications such as infection, bleeding and nerve injury causing temporary hoarseness of the voice and difficulty in swallowing.
+As with any surgery, artificial cervical Disk replacement may be associated with certain complications such as infection, bleeding, nerve injury causing temporary hoarseness of the voice and difficulty in swallowing, and spinal cord injury.

 - Lumbar Laminectomy

 - Lumbar Endoscopic Discectomy